Mitsubishi UFJ Asset Management UK Ltd. Sells 30,000 Shares of Exxon Mobil Co. (NYSE:XOM)

 Mitsubishi UFJ Asset Management UK Ltd. cut its stake in shares of Exxon Mobil Co.
-(NYSE:XOM) by 50.0% in the 3rd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+(NYSE:XOM) by 50.0% during the 3rd quarter, Holdings Channel.com reports.
 The firm owned 30,000 shares of the oil and gas company’s stock after selling 30,000 shares during the quarter.
-Mitsubishi UFJ Asset Management UK Ltd.’s holdings in Exxon Mobil were worth $1,030,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Mitsubishi UFJ Asset Management UK Ltd.’s holdings in Exxon Mobil were worth $1,030,000 as of its most recent filing with the SEC.

-A number of other hedge funds also recently modified their holdings of the stock.
-State Street Corp lifted its stake in shares of Exxon Mobil by 2.1% in the 1st quarter.
-State Street Corp now owns 206,504,078 shares of the oil and gas company’s stock valued at $7,840,960,000 after purchasing an additional 4,222,270 shares during the period.
-APG Asset Management N.V. increased its holdings in shares of Exxon Mobil by 11.4% in the 1st quarter.
-APG Asset Management N.V. now owns 6,418,790 shares of the oil and gas company’s stock worth $243,721,000 after purchasing an additional 659,412 shares in the last quarter.
-Morgan Stanley increased its holdings in shares of Exxon Mobil by 18.6% in the 1st quarter.
-Morgan Stanley now owns 20,533,386 shares of the oil and gas company’s stock worth $779,653,000 after purchasing an additional 3,223,089 shares in the last quarter.
-Courier Capital LLC increased its holdings in shares of Exxon Mobil by 1.1% in the 2nd quarter.
-Courier Capital LLC now owns 85,516 shares of the oil and gas company’s stock worth $3,770,000 after purchasing an additional 958 shares in the last quarter.
-Finally, State of Alaska Department of Revenue increased its holdings in shares of Exxon Mobil by 6.6% in the 2nd quarter.
-State of Alaska Department of Revenue now owns 853,515 shares of the oil and gas company’s stock worth $38,167,000 after purchasing an additional 52,981 shares in the last quarter.
+A number of other hedge funds and other institutional investors also recently added to or reduced their stakes in the stock.
+JGP Wealth Management LLC lifted its position in Exxon Mobil by 1.8% during the second quarter.
+JGP Wealth Management LLC now owns 13,244 shares of the oil and gas company’s stock valued at $571,000 after purchasing an additional 239 shares in the last quarter.
+Cedar Brook Financial Partners LLC lifted its holdings in Exxon Mobil by 1.6% during the second quarter.
+Cedar Brook Financial Partners LLC now owns 15,329 shares of the oil and gas company’s stock worth $686,000 after buying an additional 248 shares during the period.
+Vicus Capital lifted its holdings in Exxon Mobil by 0.9% during the second quarter.
+Vicus Capital now owns 27,905 shares of the oil and gas company’s stock worth $1,248,000 after buying an additional 249 shares during the period.
+Cedar Capital LLC lifted its holdings in Exxon Mobil by 2.6% during the second quarter.
+Cedar Capital LLC now owns 10,073 shares of the oil and gas company’s stock worth $450,000 after buying an additional 258 shares during the period.
+Finally, HighMark Wealth Management LLC lifted its holdings in Exxon Mobil by 8.8% during the second quarter.
+HighMark Wealth Management LLC now owns 3,244 shares of the oil and gas company’s stock worth $145,000 after buying an additional 262 shares during the period.
 Institutional investors own 50.90% of the company’s stock.

-The firm also recently disclosed a quarterly dividend, which will be paid on Thursday, December 10th.
-Stockholders of record on Thursday, November 12th will be given a $0.87 dividend.
-The ex-dividend date is Tuesday, November 10th.
-This represents a $3.48 annualized dividend and a dividend yield of 10.24%.
-Exxon Mobil’s payout ratio is 154.67%.

-XOM has been the subject of a number of research analyst reports.
-Standpoint Research raised Exxon Mobil from a “hold” rating to a “buy” rating in a report on Friday, September 11th.
-Credit Suisse Group reduced their target price on Exxon Mobil from $47.00 to $37.00 and set a “neutral” rating for the company in a report on Monday.
-Raymond James reaffirmed a “sell” rating on shares of Exxon Mobil in a report on Friday, September 18th.
-Piper Sandler lifted their price objective on Exxon Mobil from $46.00 to $49.00 and gave the stock a “neutral” rating in a report on Friday, July 24th.
-Finally, Morgan Stanley cut their price objective on Exxon Mobil from $46.00 to $44.00 and set an “equal weight” rating for the company in a report on Monday, October 19th.
-Four equities research analysts have rated the stock with a sell rating, twenty-two have assigned a hold rating and three have issued a buy rating to the company.
-Exxon Mobil presently has a consensus rating of “Hold” and an average target price of $49.17.
+A number of research firms have weighed in on XOM.
+Truist lowered their target price on Exxon Mobil from $44.00 to $41.00 and set a “hold” rating for the company in a report on Friday, October 9th.
+JPMorgan Chase & Co. reiterated a “neutral” rating and set a $37.00 price objective on shares of Exxon Mobil in a report on Friday.
+Scotiabank upgraded Exxon Mobil from a “sector underperform” rating to a “sector perform” rating and set a $45.00 price objective for the company in a report on Wednesday, September 23rd.
+Credit Suisse Group decreased their price objective on Exxon Mobil from $47.00 to $37.00 and set a “neutral” rating for the company in a report on Monday.
+Finally, Piper Sandler increased their price objective on Exxon Mobil from $46.00 to $49.00 and gave the company a “neutral” rating in a report on Friday, July 24th.
+Four equities research analysts have rated the stock with a sell rating, twenty-two have given a hold rating and three have issued a buy rating to the company’s stock.
+The stock has a consensus rating of “Hold” and a consensus target price of $49.17.

+Exxon Mobil (NYSE:XOM) last announced its quarterly earnings results on Wednesday, November 4th.
+The oil and gas company reported ($0.18) earnings per share for the quarter, topping the consensus estimate of ($0.25) by $0.07.
+The company had revenue of $46.20 billion for the quarter, compared to the consensus estimate of $48.36 billion.
+Exxon Mobil had a return on equity of 2.09% and a net margin of 3.24%.
+The firm’s revenue for the quarter was down 29.0% compared to the same quarter last year.
+During the same period last year, the firm earned $0.75 EPS.
+Analysts forecast that Exxon Mobil Co. will post -0.52 EPS for the current year.

+The business also recently declared a quarterly dividend, which will be paid on Thursday, December 10th.
+Shareholders of record on Thursday, November 12th will be given a dividend of $0.87 per share.
+This represents a $3.48 annualized dividend and a yield of 10.24%.
+The ex-dividend date of this dividend is Tuesday, November 10th.
+Exxon Mobil’s dividend payout ratio is currently 154.67%.

 Exxon Mobil Profile